Azure/azure-storage-fuse/README.md

     * [OPTIONAL] **--cache-size-mb=1000** : option to setup the cache-size in MB.
 Default will be 80% of the available memory, eviction will happen beyond that.
 Use this option to lower the cache size or increase it.
 This option is only available after version 1.3.1.
      * [OPTIONAL] **--attr_timeout=20** : The attribute timeout in seconds.
 Performance improvement option.
 It is a default fuse option.
 For further details look at the FUSE man page.
 The attributes of recently accessed files will be saved for the specified seconds.
      * [OPTIONAL] **--entry_timeout=20** : The entry timeout in seconds.
 Performance improvement option.
 It is a default fuse option.
 For further details look at the FUSE man page.
 The attributes of recently accessed files will be saved for the specified seconds.
-     * [OPTIONAL] ** --block-list-on-mount=0** : libFuse implicitly issues a list command on mount resulting into a call to container to retreive a list of blobs.
+     * [OPTIONAL] ** --cancel-list-on-mount-seconds=0** : libFuse implicitly issues a list command on mount resulting into a call to container to retreive list of blobs.
 User can avoid this call by disabling the list feature for given number of seconds specified in this parameter.
 Default value is 0 meaning list call is not disabled.

 ### Valid authentication setups: